 Cafe de los Andes

 Cafe de los Andes is a cooperative coffee chain owned by the local growers here in Antioquia.
-The coffee here is really, really good, and right now is my preferred place to buy whole bean coffee in Medellin.
+The coffee here is really, really delicious, and right now is my preferred place to buy whole bean coffee in Medellin.
 Prices are good here, they sometimes have great food and drink combo promotions too.
 I highly recommend checking it out.
 This one in El Centro is located in Plaza Mayor near Alpujarra and the Barefoot Park.

 Visit Medellin Centro